deterministic-arts/DartsCLHashTree/README.md

   - **Function** `wbtreep object` => `boolean`

     Answers true, if `object` is a `wbtree` instance, and false otherwise

+  - **Function** `wbtree-test` => `function`

+    Answers the binary predicate function that controls the tree structure.
+The result is a function value and matches whatever was specified as the tree type's `:test` function when it was defined

   - **Function** `wbtree-empty-p tree` => `boolean`